Platform:

 # Install development packages

-apt install build-essential libxkbfile-dev libsecret-1-dev libx11-dev
+apt install build-essential libsecret-1-dev libx11-dev libxkbfile-dev libxkbcommon-dev libxkbcommon-x11-dev libxkbcommon0 xkb-data libwayland-dev libwayland-client0 python3-setuptools pkg-config

 Fedora/RHEL